 What physicians say about patient communications during in-person encounters

 While the communication piece is important, it isn’t the only aspect of care delivery that works better in person.
 In fact, the physicians we surveyed said that workflow and operations, clinical decision-making, and the “entire care process” are more effective during an in-person visit.
 Workflow and operations are more streamlined for in-person visits (26%) than for virtual patient encounters (13%), including resources and established processes that support operational efficiency and better care coordination (figure 1).
-As such, there’s an opportunity for health care organizations to optimize workflows for virtual visits that could remove friction for physicians, enable them to better engage with patients, and deliver higher quality of care.
+As such, there’s an opportunity for health care organisations to optimise workflows for virtual visits that could remove friction for physicians, enable them to better engage with patients, and deliver higher quality of care.

 What physicians say about the workflow for in-person visits